-Blind tasting again - bottles are in classification rank/alphabetic order, but wine-glasses aren't!
+Blind tasting again - bottles are in classification rank/alphabetic order, but wine glasses aren't!

 2000 Premier Grand Cru Classes

 Château Trottevieille – sourish but meant positively.
-It tastes a little disjointed but possesses good length and nice concentration of dark berries.
+It tastes a little disjointed but possesses good length and a nice concentration of dark berries.
 Is this wine in the transition phase to something better?
 We shall see.
 For now, I prefer this property's fabulous 1998.
 89-90p.

 45 Grand Cru Classé wines are ready for tasting blind!

 45 Grand Cru Classé wines were tasted blind at Saint-Émilion's Syndicat Viticole in April 2003.
 There were some great surprises.
 Here are the best wines: